TheM-Dev/m-riotApi/README.md

 # m-riotApi
-Simple scraper for easier access to the Riot APIdata.
+Simple scraper for easier access to the Riot API data.

 ### Functions:
 - League of Legends: